The Autobiography of Benjamin Franklin: Part One

 Arriving in Philadelphia, Franklin finally found work under printer Samuel Keimer.
 The Governor of Pennsylvania, Sir William Keith, took notice of Franklin and offered to set him up in business for himself.
 On Keith's recommendation, Franklin traveled to London, but on arrival found that Keith had not written the promised letter of recommendation for him, and that "no one who knew him had the smallest Dependence on him".
-Franklin found work there until to Philadelphia as an assistant to Thomas Denham, a Quaker merchant, only to return to Keimer's shop after Denham's unexpected death.
+Franklin found little work there until he returned to Philadelphia as an assistant to Thomas Denham, a Quaker merchant, only to return to Keimer's shop after Denham's unexpected death.
 After quitting over his wages, Franklin left Keimer to begin a printing partnership with Hugh Meredith, a former co-worker.
 The shop is subsidized by Meredith's father, though most of the work is done by Franklin as Meredith is not much of worker and is given to drinking.

 Their first project was to launch a newspaper, but when Keimer hears of this, he rushes out a paper of his own, the Pennsylvania Gazette, a failure, which Franklin buys from Keimer and makes "extremely profitable".
 (The Saturday Evening Post traces its lineage to Franklin's Pennsylvania Gazette.)
 The partners also received an appointment as printers for the Pennsylvania assembly.
-When financial setbacks led to Meredith's father withdrawing his financial support of the paper, friends loan Franklin the money he needs to keep it in operation.
+When financial setbacks led to Meredith's father withdrawing his financial support of the paper, friends loaned Franklin the money he needs to keep it in operation.
 The partnership amicably dissolved when Meredith relocated to North Carolina, and Franklin continued the business in his own name.
 In 1730, Franklin married Deborah Read, and after which, with the help of the Junto, he drafted proposals for Library Company of Philadelphia.
 Part One ends with a memo from Franklin's noting that "The Affairs of the Revolution occasion'd the Interruption".